komsan-k/connected-objects/LAB/lab-06/tcp-with-python/README.md

-# Lab Manuscript: TCP Communication with Python
+# TCP Communication with Python

 ## 1. Lab Objectives
 - Understand the basics of socket programming in Python.